MetroEnterpriseInc/Auto-branch-protect/README.md

  - Create a new Freestyle project
  - Set up Git as the source.
  - Copy Jenkins URL into GitHub webhook for Auto-branch-protect repo
- - Commit a change to see the Jenkins build job trigger.
+ - Commit a change to the Master branch to see Jenkins build job trigger.